Novel Energetic Materials Research:

 - Functional Intermetallics: of d- and f-electron metals in ordered, disordered and layered forms.

-- Novel 2D and 3D Extended Phases and Metallization of XeF2 at High Pressures and Temperatures, Minseob Kim, Mathew Debessai, Choong-Shik Yoo, submitted (2009).
+- Novel 2D and 3D Extended Solids and Metallization of Compressed XeF2, Minseob Kim, Mathew Debessai, and Choong-Shik Yoo, Nature Chem.
+2, 784 (2010).

 - Extended Networks of Nitrogen: Reddish Amorphous- and Transparent Cubic Gauche Nitrogen Polymers, Magnus J. Lipp, Jae-Hyun Klepeis, Bruce Baer, Hyunchae Cynn, William J. Evans, Valentin Iota, and Choong-Shik Yoo, Phys.
 Rev. B. 76, 14113 (2007).

 - Pressure-Induced Disproportion of Carbon Monoxide to Carbon Dioxide and Energetic Lactonic Polymer, W.J.
 Evans, M.J.
 Lipp, C. S. Yoo, H. Cynn, J. Herbert, R.J.
 Maxwell, M.F.
 Nicol, Chem.
 Mater.
 18, 2520 (2006).

 - High-Energy-Density Extended CO Solid, M.J.
 Lipp, W. J. Evans, B. Baer, and C.S.
 Yoo, Nature Materials 4, 211 (2005)